 Put yourself in your clients’ shoes.
 Come along to this hands-on and practical, experiential discussion on real life carbohydrate counting strategies.
 The up-to-date recommendations you can advise and demonstrate to your clients.
 With the carb quantity determining the insulin dose in many clients these days, optimising this first step has a beneficial flow-on effect for diabetes management.

 |Workshop Registration||Workshop Registration|

 |3.00-3.30pm||Afternoon Tea – Registrations for Branch Meeting|

-There are a number of patients in the community with poorly controlled type 2 diabetes and obesity.
-These patients are generally using multiple hypoglycaemic agents including large doses of insulin which can drive further weight gain.
-We present a case study of such a patient treated with a very low energy diet (VLED) to break the cycle of insulin resistance, increasing medication dosage, weight gain and complications from poor diabetes control from the perspectives of both health care workers and the patient.
+There are a number of people with diabetes in the community with suboptimally managed type 2 diabetes and unhealthy weight.
+These clients are generally using multiple hypoglycaemic agents including large doses of insulin which can drive further weight gain.
+We present a case study of such a client managed with a very low energy diet (VLED) to break the cycle of insulin resistance, increasing medication dosage, weight gain and complications from suboptimal diabetes management from the perspectives of both health care workers and the client.
 The session will also discuss practical issues to implement and monitor VLED safely in clinical practice.

 |4.30-5.30pm||Branch Meeting, presentations of travel grant awards|